mohamm2/week6/README.md

 In this exercise, you will write an extension VI that analyzes one of the measured resonance curves of [Kundt's Tube](http://en.wikipedia.org/wiki/Kundt's_tube).
 Create this VI inside of your Kundt's tube project and name it ResonanceAnalyzer.

 This VI should have two parts: simulation and experiment.

 0) Simulation part creates simulated data for an acoustic resonance curve for given parameters.
-You need to come up with functional form of the resonance curve.
+You need to come up with functional form of the [resonance curve](https://en.wikipedia.org/wiki/Resonance).
+Note that the function in that reference is for the _intensity_, you want the amplitude.
+See the derivation, with a simple functional form [here](Resonance.pdf).
 After simulating data, add Gaussian noise centered around zero with sigma defined as noise level.

 ![CreateIntegerArray.vi](images/simulation.png)